MPJ-Imaging/battery_xct_workflows/README.md

 A collection of open Jupyter notebooks demonstrating **quantitative workflows for X-ray computed tomography (XCT) data in lithium-ion batteries**.

 These notebooks provide reproducible examples for:
-1. **Jelly roll unrolling** — transforming 2D slices of cylindrical cells into polar coordinates (radial distance, angle) and fitting an ideal spiral to quantify deviations from the expected geometry.
+1. **Jelly roll unrolling**; transforming 2D slices of cylindrical cells into polar coordinates (radial distance, angle) and fitting an ideal spiral to quantify deviations from the expected geometry.
-2. **Electrode overhang assessment** — measuring overhang features in cylindrical cells to assess manufacturing quality.
+2. **Electrode overhang assessment**; measuring overhang features in cylindrical cells to assess manufacturing quality.
-3. **Cracked particle analysis** — analyzing and comparing radial gray-level profiles in large populations of cracked NMC particles, enabling population-level insights.
+3. **Cracked particle analysis**; analyzing and comparing radial gray-level profiles in large populations of cracked NMC particles, enabling population-level insights.

 All notebooks include lightweight example datasets (cropped, 8-bit volumes) so they run quickly and out of the box.